seam-project/seam-project/project-description/project-description.md

 - Builds a complete exam schedule.
 - Minimizes number of conflicting exam placements for students.
 - Limits the number of exams per day for students.
-- Creates schedules for midterm and final exams
+- Creates schedules for midterm and final exams.

 ### Student Scheduling

-- The student scheduling process matches the sets of classes required by each student to the available class spaces so that as many as possible of the students' educational requirements are met.
-- UniTime can be used to construct a demand-based timetable and optimize the number of students who receive the needed courses.
-- UniTime is able to determine the expected need for individual course sections through prior knowledge and information.
+- UniTime supports 2 kinds of student scheduling.
+- Batch Scheduling: UniTime automatically enrolls pre-registered students to their suitable classes.
+- Online Scheduling: UniTime supports immediate real-time requests to change or apply to classes.
+- UniTime's automatic enrollment is optimized respecting student preferences and course structure.

 ## Techniques used to obtain information